aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/nittel-nacht/haruzim-on-how-to-play-chess-by-avraham-ibn-ezra.html.md

 <hr />

 Latin translation by Thomas Hyde in <em>Mandragorias, seu Historia Shahiludii</em> (1694).
-English translation by Nina Salaman (néé Davis), in <em>Songs of Exile</em> (JPS 1901) pp. 129-131.
-The parsing of stanzas follows after Salman's translation.
+English translation by Nina Salaman (née Davis), in <em>Songs of Exile</em> (JPS 1901) pp. 129-131.
+The parsing of stanzas follows after Salaman's translation.
 The transcription of the Hebrew is that shared by the <a href="https://benyehuda.org/read/2072">Ben-Yehuda Project</a>.

 Nina Salaman offers the following details, in her <em>Songs of Exile</em> (JPS, 1901):